 The Cost per Mile click was a flat fee the parent paid the affiliate regardless of how many visitors came to the affiliate’s site and clicked on the parent link.

-Cost per Action like I mentioned is a more acceptable procedure, especially to the parent.
+Cost per Action as I mentioned is a more acceptable procedure, especially to the parent.
 This means, of course, that the affiliate doesn’t receive anything until the customer buys something from the parent.
 This is the most widely used method, today.

 The term “affiliates are an extended sales force for the parent which is not totally accurate.
 Once the customer click’s on the parent’s link, the affiliate no longer has any influence on the customer.
 However, the parent’s in-house sales team would then take over to convince the customer to buy.